Florence Welch: Influences

-During interviews, Welch has cited singers Grace Slick, Alanis Morissette and Stevie Nicks as influences and "heroes."
+During interviews, Welch has cited singers Grace Slick, Alanis Morissette, Patti Smith, and Stevie Nicks as influences and "heroes."
 She told Rolling Stone in 2010, "I'm pretty obsessed with [Stevie] Nicks, from her style to her voice.
 I like watching her on YouTube and her old performances, the way she moves and everything."
+Florence wrote "Patricia" on the band's 2018 album High as Hope about Smith, whom she describes as her "north star".

-She has also listed in her early influences the likes of John Cale, Otis Redding, Siouxsie Sioux, David Byrne and Lou Reed.
+She has also listed in her early influences the likes of John Cale, Otis Redding, Siouxsie Sioux, Courtney Love, David Byrne, and Lou Reed.
 In a review of Ceremonials, Jody Rosen of Rolling Stone described Florence and the Machine's style as "dark, robust and romantic", deeming the ballad "Only If for a Night" as a mix of "classic soul and midnight-on-the-moors English art rock".
 Welch stated that her lyrics related to Renaissance artists : "We're dealing with all of the same things they did: love and death, time and pain, heaven and hell".
 Welch has used religious imagery in her music and performances, though she has stated, "I'm not a religious person.
 Sex, violence, love, death, are the topics that I'm constantly wrestling with, it's all connected back to religion."

 Nick Welch, her father, contributed a "rock and roll element to the family mix"; in his twenties, he lived in a West End squat and attended the Squatters' Ball organised by Heathcote Williams where the 101ers played regularly.
 A self-confessed "frustrated performer", if Nick, as he put it, "nudged Flo in any way, it's only been to listen to the Ramones rather than Green Day."
 Evelyn, Welch's mother, had an equally strong, yet completely different influence on her daughter.
 A visit to one of her mother's renaissance lectures left teenage Florence deeply impressed.
 She explained, "I aspire to something like that, but with music.
 I hope that my music has some of the big themes—sex, death, love, violence—that will still be part of the human story in 200 years' time."